 The eighth stanza informs the reader that the young man was also good at riding horses.
 There were “few” who could keep up with him when he rode in places such as “Castle Taylor” and “Esserkelly plain”.
-To give an example of Gregory’s skill as a horseman, he tells the story of a time that he leapt across a place that was “so perilous,” it made all those watching close their eyes in fright.
-There are another time that he did a race without “a bit” in the horse’s mouth.
+To give an example of Gregory’s skill as a horseman, he tells the story of a time that he leaped across a place that was “so perilous,” it made all those watching close their eyes in fright.
+There is another time that he did a race without “a bit” in the horse’s mouth.

 After talking up the man’s skill in this stanza, he concludes by saying that he was a great horseman, but he was an even better thinker.
 His mind was faster than the “horses’ feet.”

 We dreamed that a great painter had been born